Surrogate Scoring Rules: Elicitation without verification

-\begin{theorem} When $z$ is informative, asymptotically the expected score of DTS equals to the score of its corresponding strictly proper scoring rule $S$, and it is a strictly multi-task dominant strategy for agent $i$ to report truthfully.
-DTS induces a (weakly)-multi-task dominant strategy when $z$ is uninformative. \end{theorem}

-\begin{remark} Several remarks follow.
-(1) We would like to emphasize again that both $z$ and $\varphi$ come from $\mathcal D_{-i}$: $z$ will be decided by agents $j \neq i$'s reports $\mathcal D_{-i}$. $\varphi$ not only has $z$ as input, but its definition also depends on $e_{1,z}$ and $e_{0,z}$, which will be learned from $\mathcal D_{-i}$.
-(2) When making decisions on reporting, we show under our mechanisms agents can choose to be oblivious of how much error presents in others' reports.
-This removes the practical concern of implementing a particular Nash Equilibrium.
-(3) Another salient feature of our mechanism is that we have migrated the cognitive load for having prior knowledge from agents to the mechanism designer.
-Yet we do not assume the designer has direct knowledge neither; instead we will leverage the power of estimation from reported data to achieve our goal. \end{remark}

-Now we show the results in finite sample regime under noisy estimations.
-We first define the informative region.
-When $e_{0,z}+e_{1,z}$ is arbitrarily close to 1, we have the difficulty in determining the number of samples needed for the learning process (to decide whether $z$ is informative or not).
-With this in mind, we will modify our mechanism as follows: when $|\tilde{e}_{1, z}+\tilde{e}_{0,z} - 1| \leq \kappa$ (instead of setting it to be exactly 0) for some small positive constant $\kappa$, score agent $i$ nothing, i.e., $z$ is treated as being uninformative. $\kappa$ can then help us quantify the number of $K,N$ needed. \begin{theorem} When $z$ is informative, set $\kappa$ small enough and $K,N$ large enough but finite, DTS returns a score that is $\epsilon(K,N)$ close to the score of its corresponding strictly proper scoring rules, where $\epsilon(K,N)=O\bigl(N^{-1}+\sqrt{K^{-1} \log K}\bigr)$ is a diminishing term in both $K$ and $N$.
-Further with DTS, for each agent $i$, (1) for signal elicitation, it is a strictly multi-task dominant strategy to report $s_i(n), \forall n$ truthfully.
-(2) For prediction elicitation, it is a strictly multi-task dominant strategy to report $p_i(n), \forall n$ truthfully when $S(\cdot)$ is strictly concave in report $a_i(n; \sigma_i)$ and Lipschitz.
-(3) For prediction elicitation, it is an $\epsilon(K,N)$-approximately strictly multi-task dominant strategy to report $p_i$ truthfully for any Lipschitz $S(\cdot)$. \end{theorem} Above we adopt the approximately multi-task dominant strategy definition as follows: truth-telling is $\epsilon$-multi-task dominant strategy if $ \mathbb E[\varphi(I_i(n), z)] \geq \mathbb E[\varphi(a_i(n; \sigma_i), z)] -\epsilon,~\forall a_i(n; \sigma_i) \neq I_i(n). $
+Now we present the incentive guarantees in finite sample regime under noisy estimations.
+We first note that any linear transformation of a particular \SSRM preserves its incentive property.
+To simply our analysis, we will first perform the following operation to ``cancel" the effects of noisy estimation of $\pose{z},\nege{z}$ in the denominator of $\Sc(\cdot)$: \underline{$ \widetilde{R}(q_i,z):= (1-\widetilde{\pose{z}}-\widetilde{\nege{z}})\cdot \widetilde{R}(q_i,z) $} - note the above linear transform (independent of agent's reports) does not change the incentive property of SSR. \begin{theorem} When $z$ is informative, set $M,N$ large enough but finite, \SSRM returns a score that is $\epsilon(M,N)$ close to the score of its corresponding strictly proper scoring rules, where $\epsilon(M,N)=O\bigl(\frac{1}{N}+\sqrt{\frac{\ln M}{M}}\bigr)$ is a diminishing term in both $M$ and $N$.
+Further, for each agent $i$, it is a strictly dominant strategy to truthfully report $q_{i,k}, \forall k$ when $S(q,y)$ is strongly concave and Lipschitz in $q$ for any $y\in\{0,1\}$ and $M,N$ are sufficiently large. \end{theorem} The intuition about dominant truthfulness part is that when $M,N$ are sufficiently large, the estimation error is too small such that the deviation gain through utilizing the error cannot surpass the loss in the true score, and the qualified $M,N$ are determined by the curvature of $S(\cdot)$.